 Cool Season Vegetables

 It may be hard to remind yourself of this, but now is the time to prepare for the next season in your garden.
-When cooler November temperatures arrive, you’ll be ready to dine on fresh greens from your garden.
-Therefore, late August is the time to begin planting.
+When cooler November temperatures arrive, you’ll be ready to dine on fresh greens.
+Late August and early September is the time to begin planting.
 This time frame will allow your cabbages, collards, broccoli, cauliflower, etc. to establish roots and begin to set fruit while the outside temperatures are warm.

-With a little August planning you will be well on your way with fresh greens and root crops to warm your table through the chilly days of fall and early winter.VisitFairviewGardenCenterfor advice, seeds, seedlings, compost and all of your gardening needs.
+With a little late summer planning you will be well on your way with fresh greens and root crops to warm your table through the chilly days of fall and early winter.
+Visit our garden center for advice, seeds, seedlings, compost and all of your gardening needs.
 We look forward to seeing you!